ResearchObject/research-object-composer/README.md

 It uses JSON as an intermediary format for populating the Research Objects, and uses JSON Schemas (with some modifications) as "Profiles" to validate their correctness/completeness.

-The Research Objects are serialized as zipped BagIt-ROs, and automatically deposited in a pre-configured repository.
+The Research Objects are serialized as zipped RO Crates/BagIt bags, and deposited in a pre-configured repository.

 ## Installation